Outige/cheat-sheets/fastapi/heroku_rest_api/README.md

 ```

 ## Running the tests
+The initial understanding of the test files came from the [Testing](https://fastapi.tiangolo.com/tutorial/testing/) tut in the fastapi docs.

 Change directory to `tests/`.
 Then run the unit test command:
 ```
 $ python -m unittest discover -p 'test*.py'